Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Introduction

+In this work, we are primarily interested in the case of unweighted objects of specific types, such as disks and line segments, for which Spalding-Jamieson and Naredla gave a number of new results by efficiently solving the resulting all-pairs shortest-path problems.
+Many of these solutions run in overall times quite close to this quadratic time limit.

-Spalding-Jamieson and Naredla also gave fine-grained (conditional) lower bounds on point-separation for many classes of objects, including $\Omega\left(n^{2-\varepsilon}\right)$ lower bounds for many classes of \emph{weighted} objects, and $\Omega\left(n^{\frac32-\varepsilon}\right)$ lower bounds for many classes of \emph{unweighted} objects.
-Notably, both bounds apply for line segments objects.
-However, it remains open to determine if there are any non-trivial classes of objects for which point-separation can be solved in truly subquadratic time.
-As a step towards this goal, we present several subquadratic approximation algorithms.
+Spalding-Jamieson and Naredla also gave fine-grained (conditional) lower bounds on point-separation for many classes of objects, including $\Omega\left(n^{2-\varepsilon}\right)$ lower bounds for many classes of \emph{weighted} objects, and $\Omega\left(n^{3/2-\varepsilon}\right)$ lower bounds for many classes of \emph{unweighted} objects.
+Notably, both bounds apply for line segments and rectilinear polylines made up of at most $3$ sub-segments.